A Review on Quantum Circuit Optimization using ZX-Calculus: ZX-Calculus

+\paragraph*{\emph{State copy (c)}} State copy is a special case of the copy rule when the input spider does not have any input wire ($n=0$) and the phase is a multiple of $\pi$.
+It copies the computational basis through an opposite-colored spider and places the copied spider on every outgoing wire.
+The opposite-colored spider vanishes.

-\subsubsection{ZX-based Quantum Circuit Optimization}
+\subsubsection{ZX-based quantum circuit Optimization}

 At the heart of ZX-based quantum circuit optimization is the successive application of rewriting rules.
-To simplify ZX-diagrams using basic rewriting rules, the popular PyZX framework assumes that the ZX-diagrams are graph-like~( Definition~\ref{def:graph-like})~\cite{kissingerPyZXLargeScale2020}.
-Figure~\ref{fig:running-example} shows an example rewriting rule sequence that results in a graph-like ZX-diagram.
-Every ZX diagram can be converted to be graph-like using the h-rule and the identity rules i1 and i2.
+Figure~\ref{fig:running-example} shows an example rewriting rule sequence of that applies the fusion (f) and color change (h) rules and results in a graph-like ZX-diagram~(Definition~\ref{def:graph-like}).

-\begin{definition} Graph-like ZX-diagrams are only composed of Z-spiders (green) that are connected by Hadamard wires.
-Input / Output possesses at most one wire that can only connect to one spider. \end{definition}
+\paragraph{Optimization Pipeline} Figure~\ref{fig:optimization} shows an idealized three-step optimization pipeline for ZX-based quantum circuit optimization. \begin{enumerate} \item \emph{Convert:} The quantum circuit is converted to an equivalent ZX-diagram.
+ZX-calculus is universal; hence every quantum circuit can be converted. \item \emph{Search:} ZX-diagram optimization for different target metric(s) by applying semantic preserving rewriting rules~(Figure~\ref{fig:rules}) \item \emph{Extraction:} Circuit extraction~(Section~\ref{chap1:sec:circuit-extraction-problem}) translates the ZX-diagram into an equivalent quantum circuit. \end{enumerate} The two entry points to optimize ZX-diagrams are the search stage and the extraction stage.
+The search stage primarily targets ZX-diagram metrics that directly translate or approximate quantum circuit metrics (e.g., Non-Clifford spiders and Hadamard wires).
+The circuit extraction stage targets quantum circuit metrics (e.g., two-qubit gate count and circuit depth) that are possibly architecture-aware.